shirisha456/Investment_Recommendation_System/README.md

 Scope:
 >	In this system, prediction and recommendation is done which may or may not be accurate as per the real-world scenarios.
 >	For this system, Internet connection is required as most of the data is downloaded in real time.
 Hence, the system won’t properly function without Internet connectivity.
 >	To reduce the processing time, only the popular and trending stocks are considered.
-But more stocks can be added whenever required.

 Objectives:
 >	To make people aware of the various investment options available